djain87/djain87/README.md

 exposure to Python, Shell Scripting,
 GitHub, and working within an
 Agile framework, expanding my
-technical skill set and adaptability
+technical skill set and adaptability.